You are here history of painters >Pre-Raphaelite

 wood nymphs

-Writers who influenced John William Waterhouse
+Writers who may have influenced John William Waterhouse

 Goethe